Stephen Paddock

 Stephen Craig Paddock (April 9, 1953 – October 1, 2017) was an American mass murderer who perpetrated the 2017 Las Vegas shooting.
 Paddock opened fire into a crowd of about 22,000 concertgoers attending a country music festival on the Las Vegas Strip, killing 60 people and injuring approximately 867 (at least 413 of whom were wounded by gunfire).
 Paddock killed himself in his hotel room following the shooting.
 The incident is the deadliest mass shooting by a lone shooter in United States history.
 Paddock's motive remains officially undetermined, and the possible factors are the subject of speculation.

 Paddock was a real-estate investor, property manager, accountant, private pilot and video poker gambler who lived in Mesquite, Nevada.

 Early years and education

-Paddock was born in Clinton, Iowa, where his family lived at the time.
-He grew up in Tucson, Arizona, and the Sun Valley neighborhood of Los Angeles, as the oldest of four sons of Benjamin Paddock and Dolores Hudson.
-Benjamin was a bank robber who was arrested in 1960 when Stephen was seven years old.
+Paddock was born on April 9, 1953, in Clinton, Iowa, where his family lived at the time.
+He was the oldest of four sons of Benjamin Paddock and Dolores Hudson.
+Shortly after his birth, his family relocated to Tucson, Arizona.
+Benjamin was a bank robber who was arrested in Arizona in 1960 when Stephen was seven years old.
 Benjamin was later convicted and escaped prison in 1969, subsequently appearing on the FBI's most-wanted list.